 On July 2, 2010, we acquired substantially all of the assets and business, including The Greek Gods brand of Greek-style yogurt products, and assumed certain liabilities of 3 Greek Gods, LLC ("Greek Gods").
 Greek Gods develops, produces, markets The Greek Gods brand of Greek-style yogurt products into various sales channels.
 The acquisition of The Greek Gods brand expanded our refrigerated product offerings.
 The acquisition was completed for initial cash consideration of \$16,277, and 242,185 shares of the Company's common stock, valued at \$4,785, plus additional contingent consideration based upon the achievement of specified operating results in fiscal 2011 and 2012.
-The Company paid \$15,400 during the fourth quarter of fiscal 2011, representing payment for the achievement of the first year's operating results and paid the remaining \$9,000 of contingent consideration in the second quarter of fiscal 2012.
-The Company recorded \$22,900 as the fair value of the contingent consideration at the acquisition date and the additional payments totaling \$1,500 were recorded in the Condensed Consolidated Statements of Income in periods subsequent to the acquisition.
+The Company paid \$15,400 of contingent consideration during the fourth quarter of fiscal 2011, representing payment for the achievement of the first year's operating results and paid the remaining \$9,000 in the second quarter of fiscal 2012.
+The Company recorded \$22,900 as the fair value of the contingent consideration at the acquisition.
 Identifiable intangible assets acquired consisted of customer relationships and the trade name.
 The trade name intangible relates to "The Greek Gods" brand name, which has an indefinite life, and therefore, is not amortized.
 The customer relationship intangible asset is being amortized on a straight-line basis over its estimated useful life.
 The goodwill recorded of \$23,686 represents the future economic benefits expected to arise that could not be individually identified and separately recognized, including entry into the yogurt category and use of our existing infrastructure to expand sales of the acquired business products and is deductible for tax purposes.